JaredK18/CS12-Translator/README.md

 Grade 12 CS project.
 The goal is to translate code from one language (such as an outdated one) to C++.

+It doesn't work yet, but we're working hard on getting it ready.
-Thanks for looking but it doesn't work now!
+Thanks for looking!